 - Leave messages.
 If you give your child a greeting card, write an extra note from your heart.
 Whether it’s a paragraph or a sentence, your words will mean the world to your child.
 On regular days, surprise your kid with notes in their school lunch box or Post-It notes on their bathroom mirror.
 You can tell a joke, write down what you admire about them, or just say “I love you.”

-- Read out loud.
+- Read aloud.
 Your kid is never too old to be read to.
 For younger kids, read a bedtime story.
 For older kids, you can take turns reading out loud from the same book.
 If you need ideas for book, check out 10 Children’s Books That Will Make Your Kids Feel Absolutely Loved.

 - Surprise your kids.
 Come home early from work one day, even if it’s just a half hour early.
-Take the day or the morning off work to do something fun with your kids, even if it’s just once a year.
+Or take the day or the morning off work to do something fun with your kids, even if it’s just once a year.

 - Bring your kids to work.
 Do it at least once.
-Show them your desk, where you fill up your coffee, and the conference room where you have your weekly status meetings.
+Show them your desk, where you fill up your coffee, and the conference room where you fight to stay awake during your weekly status meetings.
 Tell them what you do all day when you’re away from them.